ccn-ccn/MyNetworkSocial/README.md

 * Online users automatically share pinned content that can earn MYNW token rewards
 * More active users have higher chances of earning rewards (Proof of Distribution model)
-* Cash out MYNW for dollars in the app
+* Cash out MYNW for dollars and transfer to bank account

 ## **Tokenized Distribution Model**